Turkey earthquake survivors face despair, as rescues wane

 “If a frame building of some kind goes over, generally speaking we do find open spaces in a heap of rubble where we can tunnel in,“ Alexander said.
 “Looking at some of these photographs from Turkey and from Syria, there just aren’t the spaces.”

 Wintery conditions further reduce the window for survival.
-Temperatures in the region have fallen to minus 6 degrees Celsius (21 degrees Fahrenheit) overnight.
-In such cold, the body shivers to keep warm — but that burns a lot of calories, meaning that people also deprived of food will die more quickly, said Dr. Stephanie Lareau, a professor of emergency medicine at Virginia Tech.
+In the cold, the body shivers to keep warm — but that burns a lot of calories, meaning that people also deprived of food will die more quickly, said Dr. Stephanie Lareau, a professor of emergency medicine at Virginia Tech.

 Many in Turkey blame faulty construction for the vast devastation, and authorities have begun targeting contractors allegedly linked with buildings that collapsed.
 Turkey has introduced construction codes that meet earthquake-engineering standards, but experts say the codes are rarely enforced.